thedamfr/glass/README.md

 ### Bypassing Redis

 You can bypass Redis.
-I don't want to know why, but you can
+I don't want to know why you would, but you can do it easily.

 Just do :
 ```ruby